nithinexe/log/content/logs.md

+There’s a ton of side tracks I could tap into to make some quick cash—I just need to crank out a few POCs.
+But honestly, I’ve been slacking off lately.
+Gotta snap out of it and get back on track.
+Time to lock in and grind.

 Only got the user registration endpoint done so far, and the clock’s ticking.
 I need to knock out authentication by today evening if I want any shot at moving onto API key generation next.
 Plus, I’m still unsure about the demo—the concept’s floating, but nothing locked in yet.
 The data visualization (dashboard and all) is still a blank canvas.